nim-works/nimskull/doc/debug.rst

     debug node, onlyStructureTReprConf # Print only basic structure of the tree debug node, verboseTReprConf # Print all existing fields debug node, defaultTReprConf # Starting configuration
+    debug node, defaultTraceReprConf # Used for traced - rather compact

 In addition to implicit configuration of the tree printing functions there is also an implicit `ConfRef` variable that can be set via